 - Katherine Jenkins, Head of the Centre for Addiction Treatment Studies

-- Maike Klein, PhD student
+- Maike Klein, PhD candidate

-- Rachel Lees, PhD student
+- Rachel Lees, PhD candidate

 - Rachel Paskell, Teaching Fellow